 - At Certain Bike Stations Pay with your Credit Card There are now a few bike stations that take credit cards, so you don’t even need a phone, which means no more expensive international calls for tourists.
 You can buy the 1.50€ one-day pass or the 5€ week pass, and you can also buy access to multiple bikes at the same time, which is great for couples or families.
 The bike stations that take credit cards are:

 - Place Massena

 - Cagnes-sur-Mer at the beach

-- or…(for monthly or yearly passes) Go to a Velo Bleu Office The downside it that it takes time to go there, but the plus is that you get your card on the spot.
+- or…(for monthly or yearly passes) Go to a Velo Bleu Office.
+The downside it that it takes time to go there, but the plus is that you get your card on the spot.
 The office is located on Avenue Thiers across from the Nice Train Station, or on blvd Jean Jaures just off Place Garibaldi, and they’re open from 8am-7pm M-F and until 3pm on Saturdays.

 - Insider tip: turn on two screens at the same time… they take a long time to warm up, and if for some reason one doesn’t work, you saves a lot of time if you have a second one already warmed up.

-- Insider tip: The only tricky thing is that when it shows you your choice of the three bikes, you need to enter the number corresponding with your choice… if there is only one bike attached to the bourne, you still need to enter that number, even if it’s obvious.
+- Insider tip: The only tricky thing is that when it shows you your choice of the three bikes, you need to enter the number corresponding with your choice… if there is only one bike attached, you still need to enter that number, even if it’s obvious.
 In the beginning I almost blew a gasket because I thought it was telling me to take bike #2 but then the bike would not unlock… only later realizing that I had to press the number 2 to make it unlock.